-Loosen the bar nuts that hold the clutch cover/chain brake.
+Loosen the bar nut that holds the clutch cover and chain brake.
 Use the combination spanner.
-Then tighten the bar nuts by hand as tight as you can.

 Raise the tip of the bar and stretch the chain by tightening the chain tensioning screw using the combination spanner.
 Tighten the chain until it does not sag from the underside of the bar.